MicrosoftDocs/architecture-center/docs/example-scenario/hpc/index.md

 ### Storage

-[Data storage](/azure/architecture/topics/high-performance-computing#storage) and access needs vary widely, depending on the scale of a workload, and Azure supports several approaches for managing the speed and capacity of HPC applications.
+[Data storage](/azure/architecture/topics/high-performance-computing#storage) and access needs vary widely, depending on the scale of a workload.
+Azure supports several approaches for managing the speed and capacity of HPC applications.
 The following approaches are common in the oil and gas industry.
 Choose the solution best suited to your unique IO and capacity requirements.
+The azurehpc repository includes [example Azure HPC scripts][azurehpc].

 - **Low-scale workload** like this example: Consider running NFS on the head node, using a storage-optimized [Lsv2-series VM][lsv2] with large ephemeral disks, or D-series VMs with Azure Premium Storage, depending on your requirements.
 This solution suits workloads with 500 cores or fewer, throughput of up to 1.5 gigabytes per second (GiB/s), and up to 19 TB RAM and 100 TB storage.